t3brightside/advancedtitle/README.md

 Adds page title prefix and suffix field to the SEO tab.

 ## Install
-- Install from TER **advancedtitle** or composer **t3brightside/advancedtitle**, include static templates to root template and ext-template for tx_news article page if needed.
+- Install from TER **advancedtitle** or composer **t3brightside/advancedtitle** – Include static templates to root template and ext:template for tx_news article page if needed

 ## Editors
 - Prefix and suffix are applied to all sub pages